ProgramCrafter/wallet-contract/README.md

-# Wallet v5r2
+# Wallet Inplug-v1
-Wallet v5 is custom version of wallet for use instead of v4.
+Wallet Inplug-v1 (previously known as v5) is custom version of wallet for use instead of v4.

 There are three main differences from previous versions:
 1. execute arbitrary code onchain.
 User can pass a continuation to be executed -- this is useful for predicting unsafe random.